Extremal length boundary of Teichm\"uller space contains non-Busemann points: Metric boundary and horofunction boundary

 \subsection{Metric boundary and horofunction boundary}

 Let $(M,\rho)$ be a locally compact metric space.
-Let $C(M)$ be the space of continuous functions on $M$, equipped with the topology of uniform convergence on compact subsets of $M$.
-Let $C_*(M)$ be the quotient space of $C(M)$ via constant functions.
-For $y\in M$ we set $\psi_y(x)=\rho(x,y)$.
-Then, $M\ni y\mapsto \psi_y$ is a continuous embedding into $C(M)$.
-This embedding descends a continuous embedding into $C_*(M)$.
+Let $C(M)$ be the space of complex valued continuous functions on $M$, equipped with the topology of uniform convergence on compact subsets of $M$.
+Let $C_*(M)$ be $C(M)$ factored by the addition of constant functions.
+Then, the mapping

+is a continuous embedding.
+Furthermore, this embedding descends to a continuous embedding from $M$ into $C_*(M)$.
 The closure $\mathcal{C}\ell(M)\subset C_*(M)$ of the image of this embedding is called the \emph{horofunction compactification} and the complement $\mathcal{C}\ell(M)\setminus M$ is said to be the \emph{horofunction boundary} of $M$ (cf. \cite{Gromov}, \cite{BriF}, and \cite{Rieffel}).
-M. Rieffel pointed out that the metric boundary of $M$ is canonically identified with the horofunction boundary of $M$ as discussed in the introduction (cf. \S4 in \cite{Rieffel}).
+M. Rieffel pointed out that the horofunction boundary of $M$ is canonically identified with the metric boundary of $M$ as discussed in the introduction (cf. \S4 in \cite{Rieffel}).

-In \cite{LiuSu}, L. Liu and W. Su showed that the horofunction compactification of the Teichm\"uller space with the Teichm\"uller distance is identified with the Gardiner-Masur compactification.
+In \cite{LiuSu}, L. Liu and W. Su showed that the horofunction compactification of the Teichm\"uller space with the Teichm\"uller distance is canonically identified with the Gardiner-Masur compactification in the sense that the identity mapping $T(X)\to T(X)$ extends to a homeomorphism between them.